monaverse/mona-wallet-unity/README.md

 If the result is `Authorized`, your application is all set to pull the authenticated user 3D collectibles from their Web3 wallet.

 ### Get Collectibles [Authorized]
-Once authorized, your application call get a paginated list of all the 3D collectibles available in a user's Web3 wallet to be imported and interated with from within your game or application.
+Once authorized, your application can retrieve a paginated list of all the 3D collectibles available in a user's Web3 wallet to be imported and interacted with within your game or application.

-To get all collectibles for the authenticated user call:
+To get all collectibles for the authenticated user, call:

 ```C#
 var getCollectiblesResult = await MonaApi.ApiClient.Collectibles.GetWalletCollectibles();